CUNY-CL/yoyodyne-pretrained/README.md

 #### Model architecture

-Most of the details of the model architecture are determined by the choice of pre-trained encoder and decoder.
-By default, Yoyodyne Pre-trained uses multilingual cased BERT but has also been tested with XLM-roBERTa.
+Most of the details of the model architecture are determined by the choice of pre-trained encoder and decoder, specified either as the names used on Hugging Face or a local path.
+By default, Yoyodyne Pre-trained uses multilingual cased BERT but has also been tested with XLM-RoBERTa.

+While it is possible to use separate encoder and decoder modules from separate sources, in practice it is usually wise to use the same model and furthermore to to tie their parameters, as in the following YAML snippet.

+    ...
+    model:
+      encoder:
+      encoder: google-bert/bert-base-multilingual-cased
+      decoder: google-bert/bert-base-multilingual-cased
+      tie_encoder_decoder: true
+      ...

 #### Optimization

 Yoyodyne Pre-trained requires an optimizer and an LR scheduler.
-The default optimizer is Adam and the default scheduler is `yoyodyne_pretrained.schedulers.DummyScheduler`, which keeps learning rate fixed at its initial value.
+The default optimizer is Adam and the default scheduler is `yoyodyne_pretrained.schedulers.Dummy`, which keeps learning rate fixed at its initial value and takes no other arguments.

 #### Checkpointing